Ravi Naik: Personal life and death

+Naik died from a heart attack in Ponda, on 14 October 2025, at the age of 79.

 Political role

 Stint as Chief Minister

 Naik contested his first elections in 1980 on a Maharashtrawadi Gomantak Party ticket, but lost.
 After quitting that party in 1991, he became the state's chief minister then and again in 1994.

-He has been a member of the Goa Legislative Assembly since 1984, but not continuously.
+He had been a member of the Goa Legislative Assembly since 1984, but not continuously.
 In 1990, he was part of the team which topped the then ruling Congress party, leading to intercine political instability that dominated much of that decade and more.

-Besides chairing committees in the Goa Assembly, he has also been a cabinet minister at the regional (Goa) level holding—at different times—the portfolios of Agriculture, Animal Husbandry and Veterinary Services, Information & Publicity, Home, Town & Country Planning, Personnel, General Administration, Vigilance, Finance, PWD, Housing, Science and Technology and Printing & Stationery.
+Besides chairing committees in the Goa Assembly, he was also a cabinet minister at the regional (Goa) level holding—at different times—the portfolios of Agriculture, Animal Husbandry and Veterinary Services, Information & Publicity, Home, Town & Country Planning, Personnel, General Administration, Vigilance, Finance, PWD, Housing, Science and Technology and Printing & Stationery.

 Naik lost the 2012 elections to Lavoo Mamledar of the Maharashtrawadi Gomantak Party.

 According to the official website of the Goa Assembly, he won the 2007 elections on an Indian National Congress ticket from the Ponda constituency, where a total of 24557 votes were polled.
 Naik received 9972 votes, and won by a margin of 1656 votes.
 He also won the 2002 Assembly elections (Ponda, 1320 votes margin), and the 1989 elections (Madkai, 1651 votes margin).

 Ravi Naik was elected again to the Goa Assembly in the state election of 2017, this time with a margin of 3000 votes.
-He is a member of five member Congress Legislative Party (CLP) of Goa and remained with the party during the two-thirds split in the CLP in 2019 where 10 MLAs defected to the ruling BJP.
+He was a member of five member Congress Legislative Party (CLP) of Goa and remained with the party during the two-thirds split in the CLP in 2019 where 10 MLAs defected to the ruling BJP.

+Naik was re-elected in 2022 state election as a BJP candidate.